eyalbenda/liftoveR/README.md

 originalGenome = "originalGenome.fa"
 ```

-And the build we want to lift over to:
+And the build we want to liftover to:

   ```{r}
 newGenome = "newGenome.fa"
 ```

-Lift over can be done by a simple one liner:
+liftover can be done by a simple one liner:
   ```{r}
 newCoordinates = liftover(chromosome,start,end,originalGenome,newGenome)
 ```